acquitelol/autobookwork/README.md

-# Autobookwork, a tool to automatically log Sparx Bookwork codes
+# Autobookwork, a tool to automatically log SPARX Bookwork codes

 ## How to install:
 #### Chapter 1: Installing all dependencies